delipl/CalkaBot/README.md

 It is time for STM32.

 # Hardware and software tips
-To program BluePill from hid bootloader it is nessesery to refresh flash data in STM32CUBE

 To run STM32CubeProgrammer on linux it is nessesery to install java zulu

 Ahh..
 To run EAGLE on linux it is nessesery to copy library to $EAGLE/lib folder